CyVerse-learning-materials/2021-neon-aop-workshop/step2.rst

    ``Go to output folder`` will take you to the output folder in yout ``/analyses`` Data store path.
 This output folder will not exist until AFTER you end the running analysis.

-   ``Relaunch`` -- if you have stopped your analysis, you can re-launch it with the same parameters as before.
-Useful for coming back to a second or third day.
+   ``Relaunch`` -- (re)launch with the same parameters

-   ``Rename`` You can rename your analysis
+   ``Rename`` -- rename analysis

-   ``Update Comments`` You can update your comments about your analysis.
+   ``Update Comments`` -- update comments about the analysis

-   ``Go to analyses`` Opens your analyses in a new window in the browser.
+   ``Go to analyses`` -- opens the analysis in a new browser tab

-   ``View Analysis Info`` will show you the status and Analysis ID -- this is useful when asking for support from the CyVerse team.

-   ``Share with Collaborators`` you can share your running analysis with other CyVerse users or team members.
+   ``Extend Time Limit`` -- all apps have a set time-out which can be extended, use this feature to keep an app running for more time.

-   ``Complete and Save Outputs`` **DANGER Zone** -- when you click this, your job will be stopped and your analysis results will be copied to the ``/analyses`` folder
+   ``Terminate`` -- shut down and complete the analysis, files will be copied back to your user's `/analyses` folder

    ``Delete`` -- this option is only available after you have stopped your App and want to remove the information from your Analysis window

+   ``Add to Bag`` -- adds analyses, files, and folders for sharing with others in your 'bag'.

 *Stopping a VICE app*
 ~~~~~~~~~~~~~~~~~~~~~